 1. Teaching.
 The teaching expectations of IAS are similar to those of the tenure track faculty, as described in section III.A.1.
-Examples of teaching expectations and evidence for instructional academic staff are also provided in section 5.1.1.1 of the Guide to IAS Promotion UW-La Crosse.
+Examples of teaching expectations and evidence for instructional academic staff are also provided in section 5.1.1.1 of the Guide to IAS promotions and portfolio development at UW-La Crosse